rohith-0099/ml-from-scratch/README.md

 ## 🤖 About this Repository

 Welcome!
 This repository is designed to be a comprehensive and practical learning path for machine learning.
-My goal is to create a resource that bridges the gap between theoretical knowledge and hands-on implementation.
-Each notebook is carefully crafted to introduce a concept, explain the underlying theory, and demonstrate its application with code.
+The notebooks are crafted to introduce a concept, explain the underlying theory, and demonstrate it with real code.

-Whether you're a student, a data enthusiast, or an aspiring data scientist, you can use this repository to:
+Whether you're a student, data enthusiast, or aspiring data scientist, you can:

-- Understand the core principles of various machine learning algorithms.
+- Understand the core principles of ML algorithms
-- Practice data handling and visualization with essential Python libraries.
+- Practice data handling & visualization with NumPy, Pandas, Matplotlib, Seaborn
-- Explore different types of machine learning, from traditional methods to deep learning.
-- Work through practical projects to apply your skills to real-world datasets.
+- Explore supervised, unsupervised, and deep learning methods
+- Apply ML skills in **projects with real-world datasets**

 ---

 ## 📁 Repository Structure

-The repository is organized into a clear, logical progression, designed to be followed sequentially:

 - **01_Foundations/** → Basics of ML, NumPy, Pandas, Matplotlib, Seaborn
 - **02_Supervised_Learning/** → Linear Regression, Logistic Regression, Decision Trees, Ensembles